"Okay campers, rise and shine! And don't forget your booties because it's cold out there!"

 - Groundhog Day

 It's early February, and with it the blankness of existence achieves its deepest saturated feeling in the endless raw white of compacted snow and streets imprisoned by ice.
 With it comes the cyclical regularity of the weather, the burdens of seasonal angst, a bad case of shivering blues with limited sunshine, stinging cold, and grievances at twilight.
 When the sun goes down at this time of year, it's not a poetically nocturnal interlude.
-The night in February feels endless, regurgitating a notion that it's bad now and it can't get better.
+The February night feels endless, regurgitating a notion that it's bad now and it can't get better.
 This dark night of the winter might as well be the eve to the end of the world.
 Things are heightened in this lowly plateau: the sun on the snow is annoyingly blinding, the dark is darker, the cold is colder, loneliness is more lonely, and time is more wasted.
 This time of year sucks.

-Maybe it's the long slough of winter at this point, where spring is still months away, and the two holidays of relief are arguably only legitimately enjoyed if one isn't single or if one is Irish.
+Maybe it's the long slough of Winter at this point, where Spring is still months away, and the two holidays of relief are arguably only legitimately enjoyed if one isn't single or if one is Irish.
 Cynicism is the last safety valve.
-People become more bitter.
+People become bitter.
 It's a pain in the ass to join in the revelry of others, because it means going outside, driving in the crap weather, finding some place to place your coat, and park securely from the trolls of big city snow emergency towing.
-To reiterate the suck of February, why don't I add that this time of year best exhibits the meaningless quality of our existence, the existential heebie-jeebies.
+To reiterate the suck of February, why don't I add that this time of year best exhibits the meaningless sum of our existence, the existential heebie-jeebies.
 Even if Spring is coming, so what?
 You're going to be older, with less hair, more time wasted, bigger love handles, and more miles on your weather-beaten vehicle.

 Which brings me to Groundhog Day.